gwu-libraries/Twitter-Timeline/twitter_timeline/README.txt

 Example Use:

 <?php
-echo getTweetBlock(GelmanLibrary);
+echo getTweetBlock('GelmanLibrary');
 ?>

-Where GelmanLibrary is Twitter handle.
+Where GelmanLibrary is the Twitter handle.
 Output is formatted for the GW Libraries site, to change it create your own classes for

 .twitter-block
 .twitter-text